 This award is given to a graduating seminarian who has demonstrated outstanding ability in Christian Education.

-Counseling Ministries Award
+Counseling Award

-This award is given annually to the graduate who has demonstrated outstanding ability in counseling ministries.
+This award is given annually to graduates of the Master of Arts in Counseling degree who demonstrate outstanding ability in the theory and practice of counseling.